 There are two separate systems of lymphatic drainage, the superficial and deep layers that are separated by fascia which connect the skin to the underlying tissue.
 Due to the many connections between these two systems, the transport of lymph fluid occurs from distal to proximal and from superficial to deep.
 The superficial system drains the skin and subcutaneous tissues and the deep system drains the tissues deep to the fascia, including muscle tissue, tendon sheaths, joint structures, nervous tissue, and the periosteum—everything but the skin.
 Some distal joints on the extremities drain via the superficial layer.
 Lymphedema presents more frequently in the superficial lymphatic system.
 The deep lymphatic system is often not involved because the fascia provides compression to resist swelling.1-3

 The lymphatic system serves as an accessory route through which fluid can flow from the interstitial spaces into the blood and is composed of lymphatic vessels which absorb and transport lymph fluid, lymph nodes, organs, and lymphatic tissues (which are dedicated to produce and distribute lymphocytes).1-3 The lymph system protects the body by removing foreign material from the lymph fluid; that is, it filters lymph fluid and constantly surveys the body for the presence of foreign material.

 Lymph tissues contain macrophages, lymphocytes (T cells or B cells), plasma cells that produce antibodies, and reticular cells that form the lymphoid tissue stroma.2,3

 The main organs of the lymph system are the lymph nodes, spleen, thymus, and tonsils.
-Lymph nodes appear in clusters or chains ...
+Lymph nodes appear in ...